-5) With the outboard motor in a vertical position, and using a flexible or pressurized filling device, inject the gear oil into the oil drain plug hole.
+5) With the outboard motor in an vertical position, using a flexible or pressurized filling device, inject outboard motor hypoid gear oil (SAE 90) into the oil drain plug hole.

-Gear oil grade/capacity: Refer to "SPECIFICATIONS," page 4-1.
+Gear oil capacity: Refer to "SPECIFICATIONS", Page 4-1.

-- When the oil begins to flow out of the oil level plug hole, insert and tighten the oil level plug. - 7) Insert and tighten the oil drain plug.
+- 6) When oil begins to flow out of the oil level plug hole, insert and tighten the oil level plug. - 7) Insert and tighten in the oil drain plug.